-If the project should move forward, it would be built almost entirely within DDOT right-of-way.
+The majority of the project will be built within DDOT right-of-way.
 Some Washington Metropolitan Area Transit Authority (WMATA) right-of-way has been identified for the end-of-line at the Benning Road Metrorail station and a traction power substation (TPSS) facility located near the Benning Road Metrorail station.
-The project would not displace or relocate any residence, business, or community facility; however, the geometry of the road will change and will bring the curb on each side of the street closer to adjacent residences and businesses in some locations.
+The project will not displace or relocate any residence, business, or community facility; however, the geometry of the road will change and will bring the curb on each side of the street closer to adjacent residences and businesses in some locations.

-The roadway geometry changes also would result in the need to remove and replace street trees.
+The planned roadway geometry changes will result in the need to remove street trees.
+Mitigations are being considered to replace the removed street trees.
 The final extent of tree removal will be determined in the design process, following a detailed survey of the corridor’s street trees.
 DDOT’s Urban Forestry Administration will develop and implement a street tree management plan.
-The street trees would not be removed as a result of the propulsion (power) system for the proposed streetcar extension.
+The street trees would not be removed as a result of the propulsion (power) system for the planned streetcar extension.

-If the project should move forward, lanes would be temporarily closed in sections of the corridor for the construction of streetcar tracks, interchange modifications, and reconstruction or rehabilitation of the bridges.
-A maintenance of traffic (MOT) plan would be developed that would detail lane closures and any detour routes for all travel modes (pedestrians, bicyclists, buses, and automobiles).
+As part of the construction phase, travel lanes will be temporarily closed in sections of the corridor for the construction of streetcar tracks, interchange modifications, and reconstruction or rehabilitation of the bridges.
+A maintenance of traffic (MOT) plan has been developed that details lane closures and any detour routes for all travel modes (pedestrians, bicyclists, buses, and automobiles).
 DDOT anticipates using Accelerated Bridge Construction (ABC) methods to reduce the duration of construction.
-Constructing roadway and bridge improvements together with streetcar elements also would reduce impacts to the community over the long term.
+Constructing roadway and bridge improvements together with streetcar elements also will reduce impacts to the community over the long term.

 The District identified the Benning Road corridor as an area for commercial and residential redevelopment via its designation as a Great Street.
 The Great Street program allows existing small businesses and new businesses to apply for up to $85,000 in reimbursable grants for capital expenditures.
 Redevelopment already is occurring along the corridor and will likely continue due to its proximity to employment centers and the Metrorail system.
 Introducing an additional transit option would support the existing and future development by increasing safety, mobility, and connectivity in the corridor.